 Museums Publications Design Competition

 All museums are eligible to enter the Alliance's annual design competition.
-The winners, determined by a jury, will be featured in Museum magazine and at the Alliance Annual Meeting.

 - Any noncommercial cultural institution offering exhibits to the public may participate.